samsquire/mazzle/README.md

 # performance optimisations

-It designed to be ran every few minutes, while you're making changes to your infrastructure or upon commit.
+It meant to be ran every few minutes, while you're making changes to your infrastructure or upon commit.
 It is your unit testing.
 It uses some performance optimizations to make this possible such as running in parallel and detecting when things need to be rebuilt.
 I am working on parallel workers now.

 ![ui screenshot](docs/parallel-components.png)